benkyli/Youtube-Live-Chat-Scroller/README.md

 ## Editing the Project folder
 * Download the modules in the "requirements.txt" file.
 You can use a virtual environment if you'd like.
-*  Replace the "client_secret.json" with the client secret JSON you downloaded when creating your OAuth client
+* Replace "client_secret.json" with your own secret JSON from your OAuth client.
-*  On line 30, put your own client secret here.
-Check the google API console or the client secret file if you are unsure.
+* On line 15, ensure that the PATH for your client secret is correct.
-* ***On the final line of the project, make sure the host address matches with the redirect URI you gave your OAuth client.***
+* ***On the final line of the project, make sure the host address matches the redirect URI you gave your OAuth client.***

 ## Using the app
-* If you used a virtual environment, activate it now.
 * Run the app by typing "python app.py".
 This assumes you did not change the app's name.
 Otherwise, make sure you run the app using it's correct name.
-* At the login screen, login using the test user account you gave the OAuth client.
+* Login using the test user account you gave the OAuth client.
 Grant the app permission to access your YouTube data.
 * Click the "Check Active Stream Button".
-If you did not have an active stream, start your YouTube stream and click the button again.
+If you do not have an active stream, start your YouTube stream and try again.
-* If you have an active stream, you will be given a green button to redirect you to the scrolling text screen.
+* You will be given a green button to redirect you to the scrolling page once a stream is detected.
 * Click the "Start Chat Scrolling" button
 * Any messages typed in your live chat will now appear on the webpage.
 * Simply press the red button to end scrolling.